KrazenLabs/dnw-recolor-mod/README.md

 # Installation

-- Make sure you have the most recent version of the [DnW Mod Loader](https://github.com/KrazenLabs/dnw-modloader) installed.
-- Download the current version of the mod from the [release page](https://github.com/KrazenLabs/dnw-recolor-mod/releases).
+- Simply download the [latest version of the DnW Mod Manager](https://github.com/KrazenLabs/dnw-modmanager/releases/latest), which will let you install the mod directly.
+No separate download needed!
-- Unzip the zip file into the "Mods" directory in your game directory (it should have been automatically created by the mod loader).

 # Usage